Website: https://www.kelleyeditorial.com

 What can writers expect from working with you during #RevPit, including communication?

 My winner gets a full manuscript evaluation on their novel, including thorough feedback on their story's title and length, market positioning, genre conventions, character development, plot, structure, POV, writing style, and pacing.
-The purpose of this edit is to help you uncover what is working well, what could work better, and how to strengthen your story with actionable steps.

 Here's what you get in a manuscript evaluation with me: